PowerBook G3

-The PowerBook G3 is a series of laptop Macintosh personal computers designed, manufactured, and sold by Apple Computer from 1997 to 2001.
+The PowerBook G3 is a series of laptop Macintosh personal computers that was designed, manufactured, and sold by Apple Computer from 1997 to 2001.
 It was the first laptop to use the PowerPC G3 (PPC740/750) series of microprocessors, and was marketed as the fastest laptop in the world for its entire production run.
 The PowerBook G3 was succeeded by the PowerBook G4.

 The G3 was the first black Apple laptop, and was succeeded in this by the black MacBook in 2006.
 Previous PowerBooks were dark gray.

+The Wallstreet, Lombard, and Pismo models were praised for their straightforward upgrade options, not only for accessible drives and memory but also for their CPU daughtercards that could be detached from the logic boards.
+This encouraged the aftermarket, including Sonnet, Powerlogix, Wegener Media, and others, to offer G3 CPU upgrades across various series.
+In some instances, they even provided G4 upgrades, allowing these machines to rival or exceed the performance of Apple's contemporary 'G4 Titanium' PowerBooks of that era.

 Macintosh PowerBook G3 (Kanga)

-The first Macintosh PowerBook G3, code-named "Kanga," was introduced in November 1997.
+The first Macintosh PowerBook G3, code-named "Kanga", was introduced in November 1997.
 At the time of its introduction, the PowerBook G3 was advertised as the fastest notebook computer available (a title formerly held by its predecessor, the 240 MHz PPC-603ev-based PowerBook 3400c).
 This model was based on the PowerBook 3400c, and was unofficially known as the PowerBook 3500.
 It used the same case as the 3400c, and a very similar motherboard.
 The motherboard was upclocked from 40 MHz to 50 MHz, resulting in some incompatibility with older 3400 RAM modules.
-Other changes to the motherboard included doubling the on-board RAM from 16 MB to 32 MB, and a faster version of the on-board Chips and Technologies graphics controller.
+Other changes to the motherboard included doubling the onboard RAM from 16 MB to 32 MB, and a faster version of the on-board Chips and Technologies graphics controller.
 The G3 made the Kanga more than twice as fast as a 3400c, and the improved graphics controller allowed it to refresh the screen 74 percent faster.

-This first PowerBook G3 shipped with a 250 MHz G3 processor and a 12.1" TFT SVGA LCD.
+This first PowerBook G3 shipped with a 250 MHz G3 processor and a 12.1-inch TFT SVGA LCD.
 It is the only G3 system that is not officially compatible with Mac OS X (though various methods not sanctioned by Apple can be used to install OS X).
 The Kanga was on the market for less than 5 months, and is largely regarded as a stopgap system that allowed Apple to ship G3 PowerBooks sooner, while Apple prepared its more revolutionary PowerBook G3 Series.
 As a result, the Kanga has the dubious distinction of being Apple's most quickly deprecated PowerBook.
 Nevertheless, many people chose to purchase a Kanga to continue using their interchangeable expansion bay modules, batteries, and other peripherals from the Powerbook 190, 5300 and 3400 models.
 The Kanga was also notably smaller in depth and width than the subsequent Wallstreet Powerbooks, and the Kanga remained the smallest-when-open G3 laptop until the debut of the Apple iBook some years later.